jizhouwang0713/Simple_MATLAB_Sample/README.md

 This code implements the Steepest Descent Algorithm and Newton's Method for Multivariate Functions (both with backtracking line search) for a specific multivariate function.
 Then we vary some of the parameters to investigate how the rate of convergence depends on the parameters.
 Multiple plots are presented.

 ## "Newton's Method.m"
-This code uses Newton's Method to compute the inverse of an invertible matrix.
+This code uses Newton's Method to compute the inverse of invertible matrices.
 We check the accuracy of our implementation by computing the forward and backward errors.